 Mabalacat became a first class municipality in July 1996.
 One barangay, Marcos Village, is inhabited by Negritos who live in bungalow houses and speak broken English.
 Its land of 15,262 hectares is more than double that of Angeles City’s.
 Two-thirds of the land area of Clark Air Base was taken from Mabalacat.
 Its people are peace-loving and God-fearing as well as hardworking and industrious.
-They speak the Kapampangan dialect, which is very rich in vocabulary and culture.
+They speak the Kapampangan language, which is very rich in vocabulary and culture.

 Legend & History